chirpwireless/docs.chirpwireless.io/README.md

 If you have any questions, feedback, or need support, feel free to contact us or open an issue in this repository.
 We're here to help!

-Thank you for choosing Chirp Token!
+Thank you for choosing Chirp Wireless!